 This is the entry-level position on the enforcement side of the house.
 As a patrol deputy, you will patrol an assigned zone to detect and deter criminal activity, and respond to calls for service.
 Patrol Deputies enforce federal, state, and local laws to protect the lives and property of our citizens.
 Patrol Deputies conduct preliminary investigations, issue citations, perform searches, make arrests, testify in court, and much more.
 The patrol deputy works 12-hour shifts (6 to 6) on a two-week rotating schedule, and rotates between dayshift and nightshift every 28 days.

 This is the entry-level position in the Detention Center.
-As a correctional officer, you will be responsible for overseeing individuals who have been arrested and are awaiting trial.
+As a detention deputy, you will be responsible for overseeing individuals who have been arrested and are awaiting trial.
 You will supervise meals, visitation, recreation and exercise, telephone privileges, counseling, court visits, movement within the facility, and medical attention.
-Correctional Officers maintain the orderly conduct of the inmate population, subdues unruly or violent individuals, responds to emergency situations on jail property, and investigates incidents among inmates.
-The correctional officer works 12-hour shifts (6 to 6) on a two-week rotating schedule on a permanent shift (days or nights).
+Detention deputies maintain the orderly conduct of the inmate population, subdues unruly or violent individuals, responds to emergency situations on jail property, and investigates incidents among inmates.
+The detention deputy works 12-hour shifts (6 to 6) on a two-week rotating schedule on a permanent shift (days or nights).

 Beyond the above entry-level positions, your career can advance in multiple directions.